blairrrrwho/neat-social-network-api/README.md

 # Neat Social Network API

 ## Description
-This is a social network backend that utilizes MongoDB, Mongoose ORM and Express.js to CRUD and define relationships between collections stored in the mongodb and then served by a Express.js server.
+This is a social network backend that utilizes MongoDB, Mongoose ODM and Express.js to CRUD and define relationships between collections stored in the mongodb and then served by a Express.js server.

 ## Table of Contents